dsager/dotfiles/README.md

     # set up git workspace
     cd ~/src && gws update

-Note to myself: Using the https URL is easier on a new machine as no SSH keys are needed.
+Note to self: Using the https URL is easier on a new machine as no SSH keys are needed.
 To work on the repo later on, change the remote URL to ssh:

     git remote set-url origin git@github.com:dsager/dofiles.git